MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

    ```
    {{< /tab >}}
    {{< tab "Other Clients" >}}
-   If running Materialize in a Docker container, run the following command in
+   If running against the Materialize Emulator, run the following command in
    your preferred SQL client:

    ```mzsql